krisbanas/krisbanas.github.io/index.md

 ---
 # Welcome to *Chaotic Notes* 🎉

-A personal collection of nature's intricacies that I love to gather and curate.
+A random collection of _stuff_ that caught my attention.

 Stay awhile and enjoy! ☕